AceDataCloud/SunoAPI/docs/suno_lyrics_generation_api_integration_guide.md

 As you can see, the `text` field in `data` contains the lyrics information.

-With the lyrics in hand, we can then use the [Suno Audios Generation API](https://platform.acedata.cloud/documents/4da95d9d-7722-4a72-857d-bf6be86036e9) to generate a custom song.
+With the lyrics in hand, we can then use the [Suno Audios Generation API](https://platform.acedata.cloud/documents/4da95d9d-7722-4a72-857d-bf6be86036e9) to generate custom songs.